jmettraux/aac_magic/src/_forms_in.md

 ### Shield

 They are sometimes called lenses or vertical disks, they are as wide as a circular broad shield.
 They stand in mid-air where the weaver willed them.

-As an instant action and for 1 WP, the weaver may move a shield by 10 feet instantly.

 ### Tunnel